Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 "25"

-In the same year, the singer went on maternity leave: from her common-law spouse Simon Konecki, she gave birth to a son, Angelo James Konecki.
+In the same year, the singer went on maternity leave: from her common-law husband Simon Konecki, she gave birth to a son, Angelo James Konecki.
 “I need time to live a little.
 But I will continue to write music and sing,” Adele said then.

 Photo: usatoday.com Photo: news.com.au Photo: alasdairmclellan.com